 You should prove that you are a responsible and professional team player, who takes safety and security seriously.

 We’re often asked whether Emirates has other requirements that aren’t necessarily advertised, such as:

 While we’ve reached out to Emirates and asked them to clarify these points, they’ve refused to provide additional information.
 However, our sources say that in fact there are some minimum requirements which are never spoken of – which includes a maximum age limit (currently believed to be 31) and nationality restrictions.

 3. Current Opportunities

 You can either apply for the role online via the official Emirates Group Careers website or by attending an Open Day in any available location.
-We’ve listed all of the current Open Day’s and also included recent locations going back the last 12-months:
+The full list of current recruitment events can be found here.

 Any costs incurred to travel to an Open Day are at the expense of the candidate and will not be reimbursed by Emirates.